Pizza As A Negotiating Tool

 Did You Search For Pizza This Weekend?

-Homemade pizza time to eat 238x300 Did You Search For Pizza This Weekend?I just heard that lots of people searched online for pizza this past weekend?
+homemade pizza baked in your own ovenI just heard that lots of people searched online for pizza this past weekend?
 Were you one of them?

 No need to wait for your pizza order to be delivered, or to go out into the dark or bad weather to get your favorite hot and tasty pizza, when you make your own at home!